Facebook Pixel

 The interest rate differential between the United States and the Philippines generally drives short-term speculative movements.

 The difference in interest rates can have a big effect on how quickly money moves between the two countries.
-As expectations for rate cuts in the US rise, investors and savers are more likely to keep their money in the Philippines and in domestic bonds instead of US assets.
+As expectations for US rate cuts rise, investors and savers are more likely to keep their money in the Philippines and domestic bonds rather than US assets.

 This effect ultimately reflects in the government bond yield curve, which typically shows a significant correlation with the US dollar to Philippine peso pair.
 Inflation expectations, monetary policy, and growth trends are all mirrored in investor sentiment, making bond markets a reflection of the economic realities of both countries.